 Civilization VI Nintendo Switch Edition Review

-Nintendo SwitchAlso available on Nintendo Switch
+Reviewed on Nintendo SwitchAlso available on Nintendo Switch

 The breadth of titles on the Switch continues to impress - from classic platformers to some surprisingly in-depth strategy with a healthy dose of indie along the way, it's the console for everyone.
 2K Games clearly see this potential with their release of the king of all strategy games - Civilization VI - not some cut down 'Civilization: Revolution' subset of the game's core mechanics but the full Civ VI experience tailored to handheld and big-screen gaming in one hit.